weewx/weewx/docs/series_tags.md

 aggregation period is one day, the start and stop fall on daily boundaries.

 ## Optional unit conversion.
 Just like scalars, the unit system of the resultant series can be changed.
+Only the data part, not the time part, is converted.
 For example,

 ```
 <pre>